xcape-io/RelayProp/README.md

 * Add password for configuration
 * Relaunch/Reboot for Pi
 * Add prop IP address, username and password in settings for SSH
-* More check on startup (borker/topics) to create prop.ini
+* More checking on startup (borker/topics) to create prop.ini
 * Merge PyRelaySettings and PyRelayControl in one app PyRelay
 * Add MPC23017 support
 * Add Mega witput bridge support